cool-mist/ChipsLab/README.md

 - For every service that needs to be exposed, create a CNAME record, pointing to `home`.
 Example, create a CNAME `draw.home` pointing to `home`, and configure proxy pass for the port `5000` of the docker host `excalidraw` for the domain `draw.home` in nginx.
 Do not use `home` subdomains inside nginx or any docker container as it would always resolve to localhost.

 Note the `CORS_HOSTS` mapping in the docker compose configuration.
 This should point to the The DNS and CNAME configurations are present inside the `pihole` folder.
-Update it and restart the `pihole` service appropriate when required using `restartService.sh pihole`.
+Update it and restart the `pihole` service using `restartService.sh pihole`.

 ## Nginx Reverse proxy##